Meet Lola: Dog from Operation Freedom Ride is settling in

 GREECE, N.Y.
-(WROC) — 51 dogs were welcomed to Rochester earlier this month.
+(WROC) — Earlier this month, 51 dogs were welcomed to Rochester..
 All of them were rescued from a kill shelter in Georgia.
 Operation Freedom Ride was the group that that brought them here.

 Several times a year, the company drives the dogs from out of state to New York so that they can live with foster families and hopefully find forever homes.

-One of those dogs was Lola; a ten year old black lab.
+One of those dogs was Lola; a 10-year-old black lab.
 She was adopted by Andrea Carlucci, who lives in Greece.
 She heard about Operation Freedom Ride on social media, and has fostered cats for them.

 Now, Lola might be an older gal, but she’s in great shape.
 But just to make sure, Operation Freedom Ride left some medicine and referrals with Carlucci.